simonihmig/responsive-image/README.md

 <img id="ember308" src="..." srcset="..." sizes="70vw">
 ```

-You can also replace the sizes argument if your image width is more complicated like:
+You can also replace the [`sizes` attribute](https://developer.mozilla.org/de/docs/Web/HTML/Element/img#attr-sizes) if your responsive image width is more complicated like:
 ```js
 {{responsive-image image="myImage.png" sizes="(min-width: 800px) 800px, 100vw"}}
 ```